vj-ug/Rvest-isbetterthan-beautifulsoup/ScrapeCraigList/readme.md

 Scraping ads in CraigList to analyze correlation on type of ads with time they were posted.

-What do users like to sell on which day and can we predict it so to give offers to users ?
+What do users like to sell on which day and can we predict this trend to give offers to users?

-Another suggestions thanks @Greg  is to find sold out concerts tickets still on sale on Craiglist nd display them alongside concert information pages using a Chrome Extension!
+Another suggestions thanks @Greg  is to find sold out concerts tickets still on sale on Craiglist and display them alongside concert information pages using a Chrome Extension!

--- Note Craiglist does not allow scraping for commerical purposes.
-This is just a educational project.
+- Note Craiglist does not allow scraping for commerical purposes.
+This is just an educational project.

+Craiglist did not want me to make the project public.
+However please email/message me and I'll be happy to share the code with you.